filecoin-project/test-vectors/README.md

    (track [#61](https://github.com/filecoin-project/test-vectors/issues/61).

 To benefit from maximum testing coverage, implementations should implement these actors and make their test drivers deploy them in the test VM.
-The Chaos actor+ should only be deployed when the cited selector is present.
+The Chaos actor should only be deployed when the cited selector is present.

 ## Integration in Lotus